Coursera

-Coursera Inc. (/kərˈsɛrə/) is a U.S.-based massive open online course provider founded in 2012 by Stanford University computer science professors Andrew Ng and Daphne Koller.
+Coursera Inc. (/kərˈsɛrə/) is an American global massive open online course provider.
+It was founded in 2012 by Stanford University computer science professors Andrew Ng and Daphne Koller.
 Coursera works with universities and other organizations to offer online courses, certifications, and degrees in a variety of subjects.

-In 2021 it was estimated that about 150 universities offered more than 4,000 courses through Coursera.
+On February 2, 2021, Coursera announced its B Corporation certification from B Lab and its transformation into a Public Benefit Corporation.

+As of 2023, more than 300 universities and companies were offering courses through Coursera, and by 2024, the number of courses available had risen to approximately 7,000.

 History

 Coursera was founded in 2012 by Stanford University computer science professors Andrew Ng and Daphne Koller.
 Ng and Koller started offering their Stanford courses online in fall 2011, and soon after left Stanford to launch Coursera.
 Princeton, Stanford, the University of Michigan, and the University of Pennsylvania were the first universities to offer content on the platform.